Battle of Tsushima: XGE signal and Russian surrender

-His lieutenants found the codebook that included XGE signal and reported that stopping engines is a requirement for the signal and all the Russian ships were still moving, so he continued firing while the response flag signal "STOP" hoisted.
+His lieutenants found the codebook, which included the XGE signal, and reported that engine shutdown was required for the signal.
+Since all the Russian ships were still moving, he continued firing while the response flag signal "STOP" was hoisted.
 Nebogatov then ordered St. Andrew's Cross lowered and the Japanese national flag raised on the gaff and all engines stopped.
 Seeing the requirement for the signal met, Tōgō gave the cease-fire and accepted Nebogatov's surrender.
-Nebogatov surrendered knowing that he could be shot for doing so.
+Nebogatov surrendered, knowing that he could be shot for doing so.
 He said to his men:

 You are young, and it is you who will one day retrieve the honour and glory of the Russian Navy.
 The lives of the two thousand four hundred men in these ships are more important than mine.